 - Are measured against specific targets

 As a rule of thumb, KPIs should be measurable.
 After all, measuring quantitative values makes it simpler to give context and compare the performance of practically anything.

 As for OKRs, it stands for objectives and key results where the objective is directly linked to key results.
 In the context of KPIs, OKR is a strategic framework, while KPIs are measurements that exist within it.

 In layman’s terms, OKR is a straightforward approach that tracks specific metrics with regard to the achievement of a goal.
 On average, businesses have up to 5 top-level objectives with each one being supported by up to 5 key results.

 To get a better understanding of how well an objective is being performed, key results are scored with a numerical value, and:

 - Aim for the stars (don’t set easily attainable goals)

 OKRs are perfect for companies that are centered on growth, and KPIs can sometimes be the same as the key results used in the Objectives and Key Results framework.

 I want to highlight that the OKR framework is tracking-data based, while a KPI is a single data point.
 For this reason, there could well be overlaps, and that’s okay.
 Just keep in mind that the OKR is an outcome and the KPI is a measurement.
-By the way, we have a dedicated article on SEO metrics and KPIs, how to track them and why up on our blog, so be sure to check it out.

 Establishing clear objectives through the SEO metrics pyramid